fernieq/MNIST-FLASK/README.md

 	docker run --name some-cassandra -p 9042:9042 -d cassandra:latest

+Note: Pay special attention to that we need to connect port 9042 from the container to a port from our local machine.
+In this case, we choose 9042 as well.

 2⃣️ Connect to Cassandra from cqlsh

 	docker run -it --link some-cassandra:cassandra --rm cassandra cqlsh cassandra